Shivanshu8211/Shivanshu8211/README.md

 Hello!
 I'm Shivanshu, an AI scholar from the prestigious Indian Institute of Technology Hyderabad.
 I specialize in machine learning and computer vision, and I'm passionate about leveraging artificial intelligence to drive innovation.

-With a strong academic background and hands-on experience, I have a deep understanding of AI concepts and programming languages like Python and CPP.
-I have implemented cutting-edge algorithms and models of Machi e learning as well as Deep learning.
+With a solid academic background and hands-on experience, I have a deep understanding of AI concepts and programming languages like Python and CPP.
+I have implemented cutting-edge algorithms and models of machine learning as well as Deep learning.

 :mailbox: Reach me out!